LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

             os.rename(path2, f'CSV_Air/{item}')
 ```

-Now that we've decompressed the daily sensor data, the CSV_Air folder contains all of this data in CSV (Comma-Separated Values) format.
+Now that we've decompressed the daily sensor data, the `CSV_Air` folder contains all of this data in CSV (Comma-Separated Values) format.
 CSV files are like simple spreadsheets where each line of text is a row of data, and each value in the row is separated by a comma.

 Our next step is to focus on data from a specific monitoring station.
-Let's say we're interested in the station with the code 74DA38C7D2AC.
+Let's say we're interested in the station with the code `74DA38C7D2AC`.
 To extract data for this station, we will read each CSV file and select only the data from this station.
-This selected data will be gathered into a new dataframe, which we'll call air.
+This selected data will be gathered into a new dataframe, which we'll call `air`.

-Once we've collected all the necessary data in the air dataframe, our final step is to delete all the downloaded and decompressed data.
+Once we've collected all the necessary data in the `air` dataframe, our final step is to delete all the downloaded and decompressed data.
 This is an important step to save storage space in the cloud, where we're working.
 This way, we keep only the essential data we need for analysis, making our work more efficient and organized.

 ```python
 folder = 'CSV_Air'